 The District delivery system is used to deliver water to the growers as well as recharge the groundwater.
 During wet years the District also delivers water to dedicated recharge areas to promote groundwater recharge.
 During dry years the water that was previously stored as groundwater is available to be pumped by growers for irrigation.
 The District has constructed and operates four groundwater banking facilities and is currently in the process of developing an additional facility.
 These facilities have allowed the District to greatly expand its conjunctive use capability.
 During wet years with increased surface water supplies, the District is able to recharge additional water to replenish the groundwater at these facilities.
-During dry years with reduced surface water supplies, the District can operate the wells at the groundwater banking facilities to supplement the District's reduced surface water supplies.
+During dry years with reduced surface water supplies, the District's reduced surface water supplies.
 The District also operates many other recharge basins, where water is allowed to percolate into the underground where private wells in the area can pump the water for irrigation purposes.
 Seepage from the unlined canals within the District distribution system also contribute to groundwater recharge, which is beneficial for a conjunctive use district like FID.